Sebastianhju/Runeterra-5e/2.0/Runes.md

 While in Phase Rush you can dash as a bonus action, you dont provoke oppourtunity attacks and you are immune to the grappled and restrained conditions.

+(For AoE effects you choose a single target that gets the stack)

 ---

 ## Lesser Runes